NGUIMATSIA/Kernel-method-for-image-classification/README.md

 # Kaggle chanllenge for Kernel methods for machine learning course at ENS Paris saclay (MVA 2023-2024)

 ## Overview:
-primary goal was to learn how to implement machine learning algorithms and adapt them to the structure of the data
+The primary goal was to learn how to implement machine learning algorithms and adapt them to the structure of the data.
+I ended up in second position in Leaderboard

 ## Key Components:
 - **SIFT Feature Extraction**: Utilizing the SIFT algorithm to extract key features from images, enabling robust local feature representation.